 The challenges and our response

-Simultaneously, we continue to support tens of thousands of the 5.6 million Syrians who have sought refuge in neighbouring countries or further afield, including Lebanon, Iraq, Turkey and Jordan.
-In addition, when the door briefly opened for refugees to enter Europe, International Medical Corps was there to assist them as they landed on Greek island beaches following oft-perilous journeys across the Mediterranean.
+At the same time, we have been supporting tens of thousands of the millions of Syrians who have sought refuge in neighbouring countries, including in Lebanon, Iraq, Jordan and Turkey.
+And when the door briefly opened for refugees to enter Europe, International Medical Corps was there to help as they landed on Greek islands following often-perilous journeys across the Mediterranean.

-With operations based in Damascus, in 2017 International Medical Corps performed over 415,000 primary healthcare consultations, 15% of which were for children below 5 years of age; screened almost 9,000 children for malnutrition, provided over 3,800 people with mental health and psychosocial support, reached over 3,200 people with psychosocial activities; and provided emergency relief supplies to over 270,000 people.
-In addition, through its capacity-building interventions aimed at strengthening resilience among the affected population, in 2017 International Medical Corps trained nearly 1,800 local health workers in mental health and psychosocial services as well as protection services.
+With operations based in Damascus, in 2018 International Medical Corps supported 328,800 beneficiaries.
+We also performed more than 254,000 primary healthcare consultations, 17% of which were for children below 5 years of age; engaged more than 4,300 people in psychosocial support activities; and provided hygiene kits or other related items to nearly 90,000 individuals.
+In addition, through our capacity-building interventions aimed at strengthening resilience among the affected population, in 2018 International Medical Corps trained more than 2,600 local healthcare workers.

-Emergency Response: Our emergency response experts, including our mobile medical units, work rapidly to address ongoing emergencies and the massive needs of families fleeing violence, ensuring increased access to primary healthcare services.
-International Medical Corps regularly distributes relief supplies to tens of thousands of people in need.
-This includes medical aids for people suffering from physical disabilities such as wheelchairs, walkers, air mattresses and toilet chairs, as well as hygiene items such as soap, shampoo and nappies.
+Our emergency response experts, including our mobile medical units, work rapidly to address ongoing emergencies and the needs of families fleeing violence, ensuring increased access to primary healthcare services.
+International Medical Corps regularly distributes relief supplies to tens of thousands of people in need, including assistance for those suffering from physical disabilities by providing medical aids (such as wheelchairs, walkers, air mattresses and toilet chairs).

-Protection: International Medical Corps mainstreams protection interventions within all our programming, including prevention and response to gender-based violence (GBV).
-We provide case management for GBV survivors and run awareness campaigns in displacement shelters and health care clinics.
-In addition, in collaboration with accredited institutions, International Medical Corps offers vocational training and startup kits to vulnerable displaced and local populations to support in building resilience and restoring livelihoods.
+International Medical Corps provides protection interventions, including prevention and response to gender-based violence (GBV), as part of all our programming.
+We provide case management for GBV survivors and run awareness campaigns in displacement shelters and healthcare clinics.
+In addition, in collaboration with accredited institutions, International Medical Corps offers vocational training and startup kits to vulnerable displaced and local populations, to help build resilience and restore livelihoods.

-Capacity Strengthening: International Medical Corps is the lead organisation in Syria providing capacity building for frontline health workers operating within mental health and psychosocial services; child protection services; gender-based violence prevention and response; and hygiene promotion technical sectors.
-Since 2015 and in collaboration with UNHCR, International Medical Corps has conducted various technical trainings and capacity-building activities targeting over 3,000 Syrian responders.
-These trainings directly support our mission to foster self-reliance amongst populations affected by war and disaster.
+International Medical Corps trains frontline health workers operating within the areas of mental health and psychosocial services, child-protection services, gender-based violence prevention and response, and hygiene promotion.
+Since 2015, in collaboration with UNHCR, International Medical Corps has provided various technical training programs and capacity-building activities to thousands of Syrian responders.
+These programs directly support our mission to foster self-reliance among populations affected by crises.

 Our impact and work